dadaismee/vs_blog/src/blog/phd-draft/index.md

 > “Decoupled representation is not merely the capacity to anticipate future states but the ability to manipulate internal representations *in novel ways*, supporting innovation and cumulative culture.” [@sterelny2012Book, 96].

-Thus decoupled representation is *generative* and *flexible* just as Guala suggests, but it is nevergtheless insufficient for explaining normativity and institutional stability yet.
+Thus decoupled representation is *generative* and *flexible* just as Guala suggests, but it is nevertheless insufficient for explaining normativity and institutional stability yet.

 ## Decoupled representation is insufficient for explanation of normativity in RiE
 As we have seen, decoupled representation is a cognitive capacity for tracking environment with context-sensitive, open-ended and flexible behavioral responses which overcome genetically "hard-wired" strategies as in most animals.
 And although decoupled representation allows for cumulative culture and downstream cognitive niche construction, it does not explain or account for normativity by itself as Guala and Hindriks would want.